Honest (Justin Bieber song): Music video

 The official music video for "Honest", directed by Cole Bennett of Lyrical Lemonade, premiered on Lyrical Lemonade's YouTube channel alongside the song on April 29, 2022.
-It has a winter vibe to it and includes Bieber and Toliver riding on jet skis.
+It has a winter vibe to it and sees Bieber and Toliver riding on jet skis.

+Plot

+As the video for "Honest" begins, Bieber sports an orange ski mask, which only shows his eyes and mouth uncovered.
+He then appears in a ski lodge, now dressed up in all-white winter clothing, watching the snow fall out through the window.
+Toliver later joins Bieber and the two artists ride through the woods in snowmobiles.
+Bieber and Toliver sit around a fireplace with loved ones, but as enemies show up, the duo grab guns and start shooting at them.

+"I Feel Funny" music video

 Bieber and Bennett shot the music video for the former's single, "I Feel Funny", which was released two days before the song and video for "Honest".
 They worked on the visuals for "I Feel Funny" when Bieber was goofing off in between different sets while shooting the visuals for "Honest", with the intention to make a silly comedy song and video to promote "Honest".
 Bennett added that "Justin randomly texted me this song one day and said 'should we do a visual to this? song straight to number 1.'
 We joked around about doing a video for it but never did.
 A few weeks later we were doing a pick up day for a video we had recently shot, but never finished (Honest).
 We had a bit of time switching over from scene to scene.
 So, I went into his trailer and said 'Remember that song you sent me?
 Let's shoot a video for it on my phone in between takes of the actual video.'"
-As the video for "Honest" begins, Bieber sports an orange ski mask, which only shows his eyes and mouth uncovered.
-He then appears in a ski lodge, now dressed up in all-white winter clothing, watching the snow fall out through the window.
-Toliver later joins Bieber and the two artists ride through the woods in snowmobiles.
-Bieber and Toliver sit around a fireplace with loved ones, but as enemies show up, the duo grab guns and start shooting at them.